Rome E-Prix: everything you need to know

 Who are the drivers and teams?

-There are 22 drivers and 11 teams signed up for the 2018/19 calendar, each with two cars on the grid.
+There are 24 drivers signed up for the 2019/20 calendar, each with two cars on the grid.
 Several established names in the world of racing have joined the Formula E championship in recent years including former Formula One drivers Felipe Massa.

 DS Techeetah’s Jean Éric Vergne won last year’s driver’s championship and is defending his crown for the same team.